 Note: Video transcoders work better when your dimensions are multiples of 16. (e.g., 1920, 1280, 720, 704, 640, 524, 480, 360, etc.).
 YouTube’s transcoder prefers these standard pixel dimensions and but can usually handle other dimensions (like 853 x 480).

 Let me know how these settings work or if there are any problems with the suggestions.

 My Other Articles on Video Editing

-- Choosing Premiere Pro Project Settings for HD Video: Very important, as it is difficult to change project settings once you begin
+- Choosing Premiere Pro Project Settings for HD Video

 - Exporting Video for Nico Nico Douga: Recommended settings